mattvenn/zero-to-asic-www/content/terminology/verification.md

 # Coverage

 A coverage tool tests how complete your simulation or verification efforts actually are.
-I'm only aware of one free coverage tool we can use for [HDL](/terminology/hdl), and that's [Symbiotic EDA's mcy](https://mcy.readthedocs.io/en/latest/tutorial.html).
+I'm only aware of one free coverage tool we can use for [HDL](/terminology/hdl), and that's [YosysHQ's mcy](https://mcy.readthedocs.io/en/latest/tutorial.html).

 # Formal Verification